evanfrawley/idyll-lang.github.io/docs/components-built-in.md

 ### Inline

-The `inline` component adds the `display: inline-block` style property, so that items inside of `inline` component will be displayed next to eachother.
+The `inline` component adds the `display: inline-block` style property, so that items inside of `inline` component will be displayed next to each other.
 For example, this code,

 ```
 [section]